learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 In the cell below, create a scatterplot to visualize our dataset stored in `X_2`.
 Set `c=y_2`, so that the plot colors each point according to its ground-truth cluster, and set `s=10` so the points won't be too big.

 We were right!
 The data does actually contain six clusters.
 Note that are other types of metrics that can also be used to evaluate the correct value for K, such as silhouette score.
-However, checking the variance ratio by calculating Calinski Harabaz Scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for K with K-Means Clustering.
+However, checking the variance ratio by calculating Calinski Harabaz Scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for K with K-means clustering.

 ## A Note on Dimensionality